5 Tips to Start the School Year Right

 Here are 5 tips to help the new school year be a success.

 In addition, don’t forget about insurance.
 Ask your agent about “scheduling” coverage for higher value items that travel to school, such as musical instruments.
 This can provide broader coverage and specified dollar amounts per item.
-If you have a college student, your homeowners’ coverage should automatically extend to cover property at school, but it’s a good idea to check your policy to be sure.
+If you have a college student, your homeowners’ coverage should extend to cover property at school, but it’s a good idea to check your policy to be sure.

 By: Lisa D.